-After you set up your node, whether it be on Voltage, or locally, your node will need inbound liquidity.
+After you set up your node, whether on Voltage or locally, your node will need inbound liquidity.
 Inbound liquidity is what will allow your node to receive payments.
-This is more difficult than obtaining outbound liquidity, which is how you spend out of your node, because in order to obtain inbound, other nodes on the network must allocate their capital to your node.
+This is more difficult than obtaining outbound liquidity, which is how you spend out of your node because other nodes on the network must allocate their capital to your node to obtain inbound.
 Your peer’s outbound is your inbound, and vice versa.

-You might ask then what incentivizes other nodes to essentially allocate their capital towards giving your node inbound liquidity.
+You might ask what incentivizes other nodes to allocate capital to give your node inbound liquidity.
 The answer is routing fees.
-For a normal routing node on the network, opening a channel to a merchant node is a great way to earn routing fees for forwarding payments of others.
-We will also go into later how routing nodes agree to open a channel with another node for an upfront price.
+For a normal routing node on the network, opening a channel to a merchant node is a great way to earn routing fees for forwarding payments to others.
+Later, we will explore how routing nodes agree to open a channel with another node for an upfront price.
 This is called selling liquidity.
 A merchant node can be a primary customer of the liquidity of other routing nodes.

-For basics on how the lightning network actually functions, check out this short beginner explainer: LN.Guide.
+For basics on how the lightning network functions, check out this short beginner explainer: LN.Guide.
 The Thunderhub docs series will walk you through the basics of using Thunderhub here.
 Be sure to acquire the amount of inbound liquidity that matches your store’s needs.
-For example, if you expect your monthly volume to be $10,000, be sure to get as much inbound as you can to meet that amount.
+For example, if you expect your monthly volume to be $10,000, get as much inbound as possible to meet that amount.

 How a Channel Changes

-You can close the channel, and then move the funds to cold storage, or wherever you like.
-You can submarine swap the funds, which means you can keep the channel open and shift the liquidity back to inbound, and receive the outbound back on-chain.
-To do this you can click Swap in the Thunderhub main menu and fill in the parameters.
-Or you could leave the channel open, and use the steps you used for the initial setup to acquire more inbound.
-Your node could eventually turn into a profitable routing node over time if that is what you wished, or you could even begin to sell liquidity if you like.
+You can close the channel and move the funds to cold storage or wherever you like.
+You can submarine swap the funds, which means you can keep the channel open, shift the liquidity back to inbound, and receive the outbound back on-chain.
+To do this, click Swap in the Thunderhub main menu and fill in the parameters.
+Or you could leave the channel open and use the steps you used for the initial setup to acquire more inbound.
+Your node could eventually turn into a profitable routing node over time if that is what you wish, or you could even begin to sell liquidity if you like.